snowman-repos/book/project_managers/README.md

-STAYING FOCUSSED ON KPIS
-Once defined with the client at the start of the project, the KPIs should be documented and circulated amongst all parties that will be involved throughout the project’s lifecycle.
-In doing so you are immediately focussing everyone on the aims of the project.
-Too often in web projects the aims of the project are specified in finite detail by the client in the tender document, backed up by agency proposals and then swiftly forgotten by both sides.
-While this seems a little crazy, in reality, the pace and complexity of most projects, both large and small, make it difficult to focus on anything other than completion – it’s the job of the web project manager to ensure these aims are at the forefront of everyone’s mind at all times.

-The most effective ways to keep KPI focus throughout a project are to:

 Document them at the start of the project
 Present back to the client, and any stakeholders, in a face to face meeting